MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api_app_management.md

 ### Prerequisites

-Business Central admin center API is configured for S2S authentication of Microsoft Entra ID apps.
+Business Central admin center API is configured for S2S authentication of Microsoft Entra apps.
 For more information, go to [Authenticate using service-to-service AAD Apps](administration-center-api.md#authenticate-using-service-to-service-aad-apps-client-credentials-flow).

 ### Preparation